Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In my case, I decided not to do any major breaker upgrade or install the Level-2 Tesla Wall Charger.

-Tesla Home Charging Testla Charging 1 8
+Tesla Home ChargingTestla Charging 1 8

 EV charging: Here's my home charging station.
-With the two to-wall adapters, I can quickly sweep the Mobile Connector between the old 120V and new 240V sockets for different charging speeds (Level-1 vs Level-2).
+With the two to-wall adapters, I can quickly sweep the Mobile Connector between the old 120V and new 240V sockets for different charging speeds (Level-1 vs. Level-2).
 Only the former is needed for my case, and with the latter, I also have the option to slow-charge the car via the mobile app.

 Instead, I had a licensed electrician friend install a 240V 40-amp outlet by upgrading an existing line and using the NEMA 14-50 adapter head for my Mobile Connector.
 All that cost less than $500.
+It's important to get this done correctly.
+I'd recommend using a professional for the job.
+Also, generally leave the NEMA 14-50 adapter in the socketโ€”it's best not to remove it often.

 I later got a second Mobile Connector, mounted it permanently in the garage as my home charging station, and kept the original with the car.

 But that's proven to be already more than enough.
-Most of the time, I use the Tesla app to tune that down to 20 amps or lower to slow down the charging rate -- there's no need to put an unnecessary strain on the wiring.
+Most of the time, I use the Tesla app to tune that down to 20 amps or lower to slow down the charging rateโ€”there's no need to put an unnecessary strain on the wiring.

 I find it a fun challenge to make the car have an exactly specific amount of energy before leaving for a trip.